heremaps/flatdata/flatdata-py/README.md

 #or
 python3 -m flatdata.lib.writer --schema archive.flatdata --output-dir testdir --json-file data.json --resource-name resourcename
 ```

+Note that the `flatdata-writer` CLI tool can only write one resource at a time.
+For archives that have multiple non-optional
+resources, the tool has to be executed separately for each resource.
+Only after all resources have been written can the archive be opened.

 * if you want to install flatdata-py: